 Qube is easy to use.
-After you open an account with Qube Money, you deposit money from your main bank account into your Qube account.
+After you open an account, you deposit money from your main bank account into your Qube account.

 You can also set up Direct Deposit from your employer into Qube as opposed to your regular bank account.